duohongrui/simpipe2docker/README.md

 docker pull duohongrui/simpipe:latest
 ```

-Or you can run command in R:
+Or you can run the command in R:

 ``` r
 babelwhale::pull_container(container_id = "duohongrui/simpipe:latest")
 ```

-Now, you have already installed Docker Desktio successfully!
+Now, you have already installed Docker Desktop successfully!

 ## Usage